Skip to content

 • by

+Have you ever wondered, “How do you make crochet doll hair?”, then you’re in the right place!
 If you’re searching for a way to make realistic-looking hair for your dolls, you’ve come to the right place!
 In 3 easy steps, I can teach you how to make wefts of hair using only yarn and a metal bristle brush.
 Let’s go!

 Materials